SusanDoggie/curlyjs/README.md

 - 🎯 **Simple Syntax** - Clean, readable Jinja2-inspired template syntax
 - 🔄 **Control Flow** - Full support for conditionals (`if/elif/else`) and loops (`for`)
 - 📊 **Operators** - Comparison, logical, and arithmetic operators
-- 🔧 **Custom Methods** - Extend templates with custom functions
+- 🔧 **Custom Methods** - Extend templates with custom functions and method calls in loops
 - 🌳 **Nested Structures** - Support for deeply nested objects and arrays
-- 📝 **Variable Extraction** - Automatically detect variables used in templates
+- 📝 **Variable & Method Extraction** - Automatically detect variables and methods used in templates
 - ⚡ **AST-based** - Efficient parsing and rendering via Abstract Syntax Tree

 ## Installation